natarajchakraborty/ReactInCodeAnywhere/README.md

 * Installed Express globally.
 * Then installed all the project dependencies locally as shown in the tutotial.
 * Also installed webpack locally for the project.
-* Created a server.js file which uses express to serves file, a http server listning to 0.0.0.0 and port 8080.
+* Created a server.js file which created a http server listning to 0.0.0.0 and port 8080.
 * Started the server, thats all for the specific steps to make this work in codeanywhere environment.